Bronya-Rand/macBook-Pro-HP/README.md

 Webcam - :white_check_mark:

-Controls - :small_orange_diamond:
+Controls - :white_check_mark:
    > Some controls do not work such as F1, F4 and F12.
-F6 will not unmute once pressed, nor will it show the orange LED but pressing F7 or F8 will unmute it.
+Mute LED will not turn on/

 USB - :white_check_mark: